 Jenna joined Watsi on August 21st, 2014.
-Eight years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jenna's most recent donation traveled 8,200 miles to support Elenita, a 60-year-old midwife and mother of four from Philippines, to fund surgery to remove her gallbladder and heal her pain.
+Nine years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jenna's most recent donation traveled 8,300 miles to support Thaw, a 2-year-old toddler from Burma, to fund colostomy surgery.